JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_execution_contexts.md

 {#blocking-context-switching-to-other-contexts}

 - to coroutine: [`runBlockingCancellable()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/coroutines.kt).
 This function has an opposite behavior to [`blockingContext()`](#suspending-context-switching-to-other-contexts).
-- to progress indicator: unavailable ([`blockingContextToIndicator()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/coroutines.kt) is internal API and exists only to aid platform migration)
+- to progress indicator: unavailable ([`blockingContextToIndicator()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/coroutines.kt) is an internal API and exists only to aid platform migration)

 ## Progress Indicator